Friends enjoying time together

 Ready-made investment portfolios

-- Our portfolios provide a range of options to suit different attitudes to market ups and downs.
+You have a range of options, designed by experts, to suit your attitude to market ups and downs.

 Aims for modest growth, with a lower level of volatility.
 Could be right if you want to limit ups and downs, rather than making large gains.